victorjonsson/PHP-Benchmark/DOCS.md

 <hr />
 ### Class: \PHPBenchmark\testing\FunctionComparison

-> Abstract class that can be used to compare the performance between different algorithms.
+> Class that can be used to compare the performance between different algorithms.

 | Visibility | Function |
 |:-----------|:---------|